I am so excited for summer to start. I honestly love having my kids home with me during summer break. My only complaint is it just goes by to fast!

 Weekly Park Ratings

 I did this a few years ago and my kids had so much fun I think I am going to try it again this year.
 Every week we had a picnic at a different park.
 We tried to explore all of the parks in the area.
 The kids filled out a “rating” sheet with all the information about the park; how many slides, whether the park had swings or not, how fun they thought it was, etc. At the end of the summer we had a folder full of rating sheets for about a dozen different parks.
-We had a lot of fun and made a lot of memories exploring our city.
+We had a lot of fun and made some fun memories exploring our city.

 The kids and I sat down the other day and created our Summer Bucket List.
 We brainstormed all of the fun summer activities we wanted to be sure to do over the summer break.
 I am going to hang this on our fridge where we will see it often and be reminded to keep checking items off.
 This is my favorite part of summer.
 I love doing all of these fun traditions with my kids.
 I genuinely look forward to it all year.